Mutual Information, Neural Networks and the Renormalization Group: The Real Space Mutual Information algorithm

 ``Relevance'' is understood here in the following way: the degrees of freedom RG captures govern the long distance behaviour of the theory, and therefore the experimentally measurable physical properties; they carry the most information about the system at large, as opposed to local fluctuations.
-We thus formally define the random variable $\mathcal{H}$ as a composite function of degrees of freedom in $\mathcal{V}$ maximizing the \emph{mutual information} (MI) \cite{PhysRevLett.112.127204} between $\mathcal{H}$ and the environment $\mathcal{E}$.
+We thus formally define the random variable $\mathcal{H}$ as a composite function of degrees of freedom in $\mathcal{V}$ maximizing the \emph{mutual information} (MI) between $\mathcal{H}$ and the environment $\mathcal{E}$.
+This definition, as we discuss in the Supplementary Materials, is related to the requirement that the effective coarse-grained Hamiltonian be compact and short-ranged, which is a condition any succesful standard RG scheme should satisfy.
+As we also show, it is supported by numerical results.

-Mutual information, denoted by $I_{\lambda}$, measures the \emph{total} amount of information about one random variable contained in the other (thus it is more general than correlation coefficients, which measure monotonic relations between variables, only).
+Mutual information, denoted by $I_{\lambda}$, measures the \emph{total} amount of information about one random variable contained in the other \cite{PhysRevLett.112.127204,Ronhovde2011,Ronhovde2012} (thus it is more general than correlation coefficients).
 It is given in our setting by: